brbsix/virtualenv-mv/README.md

 It also has some basic error handling (will create a backup at the start and restore it in the event of a problem).

-A few things on the wish list: the ability to repair virtualenvs that have already been moved incorrectly, more discriminating search/replace, and the ability to update the SHA256 hashes stored in `RECORD` (for files that have had their shebang modified).
+A few things on the wish list: submit the package to PyPi, the ability to repair virtualenvs that have already been moved incorrectly, more discriminating search/replace, and the ability to update the SHA256 hashes stored in `RECORD` (for files that have had their shebang modified).
 I don't think the hashes serve any practical purpose once a virtualenv has been initialized, but it may be worth looking into.

 Installation
 ------------